Home » The DoJiggy Fundraising Blog » Creative Ways to Thank Your Donors and Sponsors

 • Thank yous need to be sent in a timely manner.
 Sending a thank you at the end of the year or for tax season doesn’t cut it.

 • Thank yous need to be personal.
-Make your “thank you” as personal as possible so that donors feel appreciated.
+Make your “thank you” as personal as possible so donors feel appreciated.

 • Write to donors by name when thanking them.
 Show them you took the time to consider them by saying Dear Delilah as opposed to Dear Donor.